TarekSherif/ModelBuilder/README.md

+# Overview
-# ModelBuilder is open-source keras interface created By RTC Team
+ModelBuilder is a free open source keras interface  . provides a professional and reliable foundation from which to build a successful keras Model. created By RTC Team